riyanathariq/riyanathariq/README.md

-## 👋 Halo semua!
+## 👋 Hi Everyone!

-I'm a Backend Engineer who loves building scalable and reliable systems — with clean code, clean architecture, and a strong cup of coffee ☕️.
+I'm a Backend Engineer who loves building scalable and reliable systems — with clean code, clean architecture, and a strong cup of tea ☕️.

 ---